zen-fs/core/contributing.md

 ```

-Other style choices are made to steamline the development process, making faster or more efficent.
+Other style choices are made to streamline the development process, making it faster or more efficent.
 If you make changes to formatting, please make sure they make the development process better, not worse.

 ## Tests

 You can run tests with the `npm test` command.

 Tests are located in the `tests` directory.
 They are written in Typescript to catch type errors, and test step-by-step using Node's native testing.
-Suite names are focused around a set of features (directories, links, permissions, etc.) rather than specific functions or classes.
+Suite names are generally focused around a set of features (directories, links, permissions, etc.) rather than specific functions or classes.

 There is also a couple of _very_ important files.

 `assignment.ts` tests whether the exported `fs` is compatible with Node's exported `fs` module, which catches new feature additions.

 `common.ts` provides the framework used for testing.
-It copies files from `tests/fixtures` to the virtual file system.
+It copies files from `tests/data` to the virtual file system.
 These files probably aren't needed on their own, and could be generated at test runtime, though they work fine at the time of writing.
 I think the time spent making those changes could be better spent on actual features. `common.ts` also exports an `fs` module used by all the tests.
-In the future, I plan on making it possible to test different backends, which would be handled by `common.ts`